Maine Limited Electrician Low Energy Contractor Exam Book Package

 Exam Details

-The Limited Electrician – Low Energy exam is designed to measure your knowledge of low energy electronics and related installations, including fire alarm circuits and equipment.
-Exam coverage includes, but is not limited to, dedicated branch circuit wiring, fixtures, appliances, apparatus, raceways, conduit, and related components.
-Low energy electronics are tied to Class 1, Class 2, and Class 3 limited energy systems.
+The Limited Electrician – Low Energy exam is intended to evaluate a candidate’s ability to apply electrical code requirements to low energy work.
+The official exam outline lists the focus as the design, installation, maintenance, alteration, and testing of fire alarm circuits and equipment, including (but not limited to) dedicated branch circuit wiring, fixtures, appliances, apparatus, raceways and conduit, and related components.
+It also notes that low energy electronics are limited by Class 1, 2, and 3 limited energy systems.

 Licensing Steps